ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Cover](/evo2/cover.png)

 Unlike modern LLMs, which are optimized for the constraints of natural language, Evo 2 is tailored to genomic sequences.
-From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, modeling genomic sequences is quite different from natural language.
+From a low-entropy vocabulary to long-range dependencies between tokens >1M tokens apart, modeling genomic sequences is quite different from natural language.

 Evo 2 is a successor to [Evo](https://arcinstitute.org/news/blog/evo), which was the first large genomic language model released by Arc back in early 2024.
 Evo showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
 But, Evo only focused on prokaryotes, and didn’t generalize well to human genomes.
-To accurately predict animal and human genomic sequences, Evo 2 modifies both the training data set to include eukaryotic genomes and the architecture of Evo to work for the larger eukaryotic genomes.
+To accurately predict animal and human genomic sequences, Evo 2 also trained on eukaryotic genomes and modified the architecture of Evo to work for the larger genomes in eukaryotes.

-Evo 2, according to Arc, was trained on over 2,000 H100 GPUs for several months, putting the estimated cost of the run at ~$10M.
+Evo 2 was trained on over 2,000 H100 GPUs for several months, putting my estimate of the cost of the run at ~$10M.
 With Evo 2, you can:

 - Generate novel genetic sequences across both eukaryotes and prokaryotes that exhibit high fitness.
 - Predict the functional impact of specific genetic variants, such as BRCA1 mutations linked to increased breast cancer risk.